olets/zsh-abbr-v6-docs/docs/scopes.md

 ```shell
 # terminal 1

 % abbr --session hw="echo hello world"
 Added the regular session abbreviation `hw`

 % hw[Enter] # expands to `echo hello world` and runs the command
 hello world

 % abbr -S s="echo shorthand"
 Added the regular session abbreviation `s`

 % s[Enter] # expands to `echo shorthand` and runs the command
 shorthand
 ```

 ```shell
 # terminal 2

 % hw[Enter] # no expansion. abbreviation is scoped to terminal 1
 zsh: command not found: hw

 % s[Enter] # no expansion. abbreviation is scoped to terminal 1
 zsh: command not found: s
 ```

-For many users, session scope can be thought of as "scoped to the current terminal".
+For many users, session scope can reasonably be thought of as "scoped to the current terminal".
 In fact, it is more restrictive.
 In the following example, a session abbreviation is not available to a subshell:

 ```shell
 % abbr --session hw="echo hello world"
 Added the regular session abbreviation `hw`

 % hw[Enter] # expands to `echo hello world` and runs the command
 hello world

 % zsh

 % hw[Enter] # no expansion. abbreviation is scoped to terminal 1
 zsh: command not found: hw

 % exit

 % hw[Enter] # expands to `echo hello world` and runs the command
 hello world
 ```